 Previous section: Rackspace Cloud DNS - API Example

-For more information regarding the API, we encourage you to review the Rackspace Cloud DNS API documentation.
+For more information about our API, we encourage you to review the Rackspace Cloud DNS API documentation.

-- CNAME (Canonical Name Record) - Points to another hostname that
+- CNAME: A Canonical Name Record (CNAME) points to another hostname that

 already has an A record associated with it.
 The CNAME record works

-- MX - Used to specify a mail server that is responsible for
+- MX: Used to specify the mail server responsible for

 accepting email messages on behalf of a recipient domain.

-hosting services are located.
+hosting services.
 It effectively delegates a domain to

 use a set of name servers.

-- A SPF (Sender Policy Framework) record allows administrators to
+- SPF: A Sender Policy Framework (SPF) record allows administrators to

-specify which hosts are allowed to send e-mail from a given domain by
+specify which hosts may send e-mail from a given domain by

-- DomainKeys (DKIM) is a method for associating a domain name to an
+- DKIM: DomainKeys (DKIM) is a method for associating a domain name to an

 e-mail, thereby allowing an organization to take responsibility for a